mozilla/ichnaea/docs/deploy.rst

     SQLURI=mysql+pymysql://root:mysql@localhost/location make

 Adjust the location.ini file with your database connection strings.
-You can use the same database for the master and slave connections.
+You can use the same database for the read-write and read-only connections.

 For the celery broker, result backend and API rate limit tracking you need to setup a Redis server via a connection string like `redis://127.0.0.1/0`.